tomprogers/filesystem-path/README.md

 ## Notes

 - 'pam.d' solutions:
-  a. add trailing sep to directory to disable guessing // TODO
+  a. add trailing sep to directory to disable guessing
   b. pass filename separately as 2nd arg